Summit Bechtel Reserve: Jamborees

 Since its inception, the largest construction focus of the Arrow Project was preparing The Summit Bechtel Family National Scout Reserve property for the 2013 National Scout Jamboree, which was held July 15–24, 2013.

 The Jamboree saw over 56,000 participants and guests over the course of 10 days for the event.
 SBR became the third-largest city in West Virginia during the event.
 2013 was the inaugural Jamboree held at SBR.
 All future BSA Jamborees will be held there.

 The site has hosted the 2017 National Scout Jamboree and the 24th World Scout Jamboree in 2019, the latter having been co-hosted by Scouts Canada, Boy Scouts of America, and Asociación de Scouts de México.

+The site is a proposed venue for the 27th World Scout Jamboree.

 List of Jamborees at the Bechtel Summit

 BSA National high adventure bases

 The Paul R. Christen National High Adventure Base at The Summit Bechtel Family National Scout Reserve, established in 2014, is the BSA's seventh consecutive and fourth operating national high adventure base program.
 The three currently operating programs are the Philmont Scout Ranch in New Mexico, the Northern Tier National High Adventure Base in Minnesota, and the Florida National High Adventure Sea Base in Islamorada, Florida.
 Discontinued programs include the Northern Wisconsin National Canoe Base in Wisconsin, Maine National High Adventure in Maine, and the Land Between the Lakes National Outdoor Adventure Center in Kentucky.

 With the addition of The Summit Bechtel Reserve's Paul R. Christen National High Adventure Base as the newest high adventure base, participants will be exposed to programs unique to the New River Gorge region.
 The region offers white water rafting rated from Class II to Class V along the more than 50 miles of river within the New River Gorge National River area.
 Other outdoor activities that are popular to the area include Rock climbing, rappelling (abseiling), mountain biking, hiking, geocaching, and orienteering.
 Some of the additional activities added with help from Scout feedback at the 2010 Jamboree, are skateboarding, freestyle BMX, mountainboarding, ATV riding, paddle boarding, dragon boat racing, and ziplines.